 Marrakech – 3 days

 I took the bus from Essaouira to Marrakech.
 It’s a 3.5 hour journey and costs 80dh on CTM.
-I came to Marrakech to explore the city a bit before Tom arrived.
+I came to Marrakech to explore the city a bit before my partner arrived.
 I used it as a time to explore a bit, research some things I was interested in, do laundry, and catch up on work.
 I also did a yoga class!
 As much as I found Marrakech a pain to exist in, so many of the country’s important monuments and cultural manifestations are here… you should check it out, even if you skip the medina.

 Highlights: Gosh, I loved msemin and a woman who made them down the streetwas basically the only reason I left the flat.
 Seriously, they cost 5dh and make a great snack on the fly.
 The fantastic food I ate was a definite highlight.
 I explored Guéliz and it reminded me of that (slightly racist) scene in Sex and the City 2 at the hotel where the women are talking about ‘younger Muslim women embracing religion in new and exciting ways’… Guéliz is this ultra-modern, super-trendy part of Marrakech, almost right across the street from the medina walls.
 A striking juxtaposition for me.